1. Can you really make real soda at home?

-SodaStream is the world leader in home carbonating systems, with over 10 million soda makers sold in more than 15 countries around the world.
+SodaStream is the world leader in home carbonating systems, with over 10 million home beverage stations sold in more than 15 countries around the world.
 Founded overseas in 1991, SodaStream started operations in Canada in 2009.

 6. Is Soda-Club/SodaStream really a club that requires membership and some type of on going commitment?

 No. Soda-Club is just the name of the company.
 There are no membership requirements, annual dues or minimum purchases of any kind.
-Once you have a soda maker, you may purchase soda-making supplies at your own pace and convenience.
+Once you have a home beverage station, you may purchase soda-making supplies at your own pace and convenience.

 7. Are SodaStream's products recyclable?